DevOpsCoin/core/docs/token/WALLET_STRUCTURE.md

 ---

+## TreasuryOps Overview

+The **TreasuryOps wallet** operates as the project’s **operational and liquidity engine**:

+- Receives creator-reward inflows in SOL from [pump.fun](https://pump.fun/)
+- Funds marketing, exchange liquidity, and ecosystem operations
+- Executes buybacks and manages community bounties as approved
+- Provides **top-ups** to the Ship-It Fund when grant reserves fall below target

+All TreasuryOps activity is publicly logged and auditable on Solscan and in the transparency ledger.

+---

 ## Ship-It Fund Transparency

-The **Ship-It Fund** begins with a **5 % bootstrap allocation** at launch, then continues to grow through **creator-reward inflows** generated from the [$DEVOPS token on pump.fun](https://pump.fun/).
+The **Ship-It Fund** begins with a **5 % DEVOPS bootstrap allocation**, then continues to grow through top-ups provided by TreasuryOps.
+It supports open-source DevOps grants exclusively and never performs token sales or swaps.
-When trading volume is low, grants may be deferred and rolled forward to future months to ensure sustainable and auditable funding.
+When trading volume slows, grant cycles are **deferred and rolled forward** to maintain fiscal stability and transparency.

 See the full breakdown here:
 ➡ [Ship-It Fund Documentation →](./SHIPIT_FUND.md)